lammas321/lammOS-LethalCompany/README.md

 - All responses from commands will be formatted to end with a `>` with an empty line between the previous text and the `>`, to ensure command responses have some level of consistency.
 - You now don't need to enter at least three characters for the terminal to understand what you were trying to buy or view, you only need to type the first character, or however many you set for the CharsToAutocomplete config option, but keep in mind it will pick the first thing it finds that matches the first couple character(s) you enter and assume that's what you wanted.
   - Setting the CharsToAutocomplete config option to a value above the character length of certain options will require you to type the full name of the option.
-- The `>HELP` command now lists all of the available commands and the arguments they take in, and giving it the name of another command as a parameter will give you more information about it.
+- The `>HELP` command now lists all of the available commands and the arguments they take in, and giving it the name of another command as a argument will give you more information about it.
+  - All commands are given a "category", and those commands will be shown in categories when using the `>HELP` command with no arguments.
 - Most commands now have shortcuts, for example:
   - `>MOON` -> `>M`
   - `>PING` -> `>P`
   - `>TRANSMIT` -> `>T`
 - Commands like `>MOON` and `>BESTIARY` will show even more details about the moon or entity you are curious about.
 - The `>STORE` command will hide upgrades and other decorative items that have already been purchased.
-- Using commands like `>ROUTE` and `>BUY` will not ask for confirmation if you'd like to go to another moon or if you'd like to purchase something.
+- There's a config option to have commands like `>ROUTE` and `>BUY` not ask for confirmation before doing something.
-  - To make this less problematic, you can either type most of an items name to be sure what you're typing in, or use the ShowMinimumChars config option to see the minimum characters you need to enter for the terminal to autocomplete any of the options in commands like `>MOONS` and `>STORE`.
 - The `>SCAN` command now shows three categories for scanned items: in the ship, inside the building, and outside, as well as what items are at these locations and their values.
   - As of v49, joining lobbies will show any scrap in the ship as being inside the building until they are picked up and dropped, this does not occur if you are the host.
 - The `>VIEW MONITOR` command has been simplified to `>MONITOR`, or simply `>V` with the command's shortcut, and the monitor now shows up instantly rather than slowly loading after entering the command.
-- The `>SWITCH` command will switch to the next radar target if entered with no parameters, as if you pushed the white button on the monitor, and the `>PING` and `>FLASH` commands will now act on the radar booster currently being viewed if entered with no parameters.
+- The `>SWITCH` command will switch to the next radar target if entered with no arguments, as if you pushed the white button on the monitor, and the `>PING` and `>FLASH` commands will now act on the radar booster currently being viewed if entered with no arguments.
 - Along with many other small changes to vanilla commands, such as how they work to make them easier to use, and how their responses will look to clean some of the unnecessary text.

 ## What's Added